jstewart8053/jstewart8053/README.md

 ![website](Banners.gif)

 ## Hello!
+I'm Jen... and my passion is developing an amazing user experience!
-I'm Jen... please take a moment to find out more about me at my portfolio [website]
+## Please take a moment to find out more about me at my portfolio [website]

 ### Or you can connect with me at [Linkedin] ☺️